 HMRC propose that:

-- HMRC would write to landlords and landowners’ associations asking them to voluntarily add a clause to their standard leases prohibiting illicit tobacco trading and other illicit excise trading.
+- HMRC would write to landlords and landowners’ associations asking them to voluntarily add a clause to their standard leases prohibiting illicit tobacco trading and another illicit excise trading.

 - Landlords would be under a duty to ensure that their properties were not used for illicit trading.

 - The duty of care would only arise if the landlord had previously been notified that the tenant had been involved in illicit excise trading.
-At this stage it isn’t clear what would amount to “notification” in this context.
-For example, would a person buying an already-tenanted property be treated as having the knowledge of his processor as landlord?
+At this stage, it isn’t clear what would amount to “notification” in this context.
+For example, would a person buy an already-tenanted property be treated as having the knowledge of his processor as a landlord?